VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

     void sendMessageToSelf(uint32 message, uint32 delay, uint32 randomDelay);
 ```

-These are useful when, for example, an Actor processing a collision needs to inform the colliding Entity about it.
+These are useful when, for example, an `Actor` processing a collision needs to inform the colliding `Entity` about it.

-In the following example, when a Projectile hits a Entity of type kTypeEnemy, instead of calling a bespoke method on the colliding object that would depend on its class and would require the including of the header file where it is declared, it can send a message to it:
+In the following example, when a `Projectile` hits an `Entity` of type `kTypeEnemy`, instead of calling a bespoke method on the colliding object that would depend on its class and would require the including of the header file where it is declared, it can send a message to it:

 ```cpp
 bool Projectile::collisionStarts(const CollisionInformation* collisionInformation __attribute__ ((unused)))